tanaypratap/mentorship-karona/README.md

 ### Ajinkya Kolhe
 Data Analytics & Machine Learning Instructor at Google.
 Area of Expertise: Google Cloud & Machine Learning.
 Check linkedin profile for more details on https://www.linkedin.com/in/ajinkyakolhe112/

+### Amandeep Singh
+Independent Consultant, open source contributor, tech speaker and mentor for Web technologies including ReactJS, Javascript, CSS and more.
+Can be reached on twitter.com/learn_n_share

 ### Ameer Jhan
 Developer @olxpeople, I have infinite love for JavaScript and opensource.
 I love building scalable and maintainable applications using the right set of tools.
 I have expertise on React, Angular, Docker, Node, Kubernetes.
 Check my github profile for more details on https://www.github.com/ameerthehacker